Trust and policy

 LoadStrike runs self-hosted in customer-controlled environments, while licensed execution uses hosted licensing services for runtime access checks and, for the Go SDK, runtime delivery.

 Those services exchange runner, environment, version, and entitlement metadata rather than application request or response payload bodies.
-LoadStrike also stores the customer, billing, runner-binding, lease, and audit records needed to enforce license access and runtime limits.
+LoadStrike keeps the account, billing, runner registration, and entitlement records needed to support licensing, access, and runtime limits.

 Who this is for